pagaco-swita/UltimateDailyWallpaper/README.md

 ![Icon](https://github.com/pagaco-swita/ultimatedailywallpaper/blob/main/src/ultimatedesktopwallpaper_icon.png)

 # UltimateDailyWallpaper
-UltimateDailyWallpaper is a utility to set the Wikimedia Commons daily picture as wallpaper on linux based operating systems.
+UltimateDailyWallpaper is a simple utility to use the daily picture of a provider as wallpaper on linux based operating systems.
 It saves images in a high quality.
 Further information about each picture can be obtained from the internet with a single click.
 It integrates with most X11 desktop environments to provide automatically changing wallpaper.
 <br>
 #### Features of the application: <br />
  * Allows to download the daily picture of Wikimedia Commons (POTD) by a plugin